DevAttaulNoor/FacebookClone-ReactWebsite/Readme.md

 Please ensure your code follows the project's coding standards and includes tests when applicable.

 ## License
-This project is licensed under DevAttaulNoor
+This project is licensed under DevAttaulNoor.